 There are two accessory power outlets.
-One accessory power outlet is located inside the storage bin below the climate controls and the other outlet is on the rear of the center storage console.
+One accessory power outlet is inside the center storage console and the other is located on the center storage console below the climate controls.

 To use an outlet, lift the protective cap.
 When not in use, always cover the outlet with the protective cap.
 The accessory power outlet is operational at all times.